explodinglabs/superstack.docs/docs/deploying.md

 ### 4. Set Secrets

-Docker needs your secrets (passwords, keys, etc.).
+The stack needs your secrets (passwords, keys, etc.).
 There are a few options:

 1. Write secrets to a `.env` file on the server (convenient but not secure).
-1. Set environment variables in the the `docker compose` command (be sure to disable shell history) - inconvenient.
+1. Set environment variables in the the `docker compose` command, being sure to disable shell history (inconvenient).
 1. Use environment injection in your CI/CD.
 (Recommended)

 ## 🚀 5.
 Launch your Stack